quickapps/docs/en/developers/faq.rst

 mechanisms, so users can recover their login credentials and then login into the system again.

-For security reasons these tokens are valid for a period of 24 hours since their are created, this value can be changed by defining the **USER_TOKEN_EXPIRATION** PHP constant in your site's **bootstrap.php** file.
+For security reasons these tokens are valid for a period of 24 hours since created, this value can be changed by defining the **USER_TOKEN_EXPIRATION** PHP constant in your site's **bootstrap.php** file.
 For instance:

 .. code:: php